Contributing

 • You may create an entire new DSC module if there is need for it (you will become a maintainer of a new empty repository in DSC Community).

-If want to contribute my making changes to code or documentation but are new to contributing and GitHub, then please read the Getting Started as a Contributor guideline.
+If you want to contribute my making changes to code or documentation but are new to contributing and GitHub, then please read the Getting Started as a Contributor guideline.

 You may also join the conversation and ask for help or share your knowledge in direct communication with other members of the community.